 Within this Annex, and in a similar manner to other annexes, the ACLR is defined as the ratio of the on-channel transmitted power to the power transmitted in adjacent channels as measured at the output of the receiver filter.
 In order to measure ACLR, it is necessary to consider a measurement filter for the transmitted signal as well as a receiver measurement bandwidth for the adjacent channel (victim) system.

-4.1 ACLR of equipment operating in the frequency range 2 300-2 400 MHz
+4.1 ACLR of TDD equipment operating in the frequency range 2 300-2 400 MHz (BCG 1A/1B)

 ACLR is therefore specified considering the following receiver bandwidths: